mhuang74-blog/proteiosic/content/posts/google_ads_anomaly_detection.md

 tags = ["google ads", "rust", "machine learning"]
 +++

-A SaaS service to generate free anomaly reports across large number of Google Ads accounts linked to MCC.
+I would like to explore the market for a SaaS service to generate free anomaly reports across large number of Google Ads accounts linked to MCC.

+* leverage Rust to run very quickly
+* quick enough to run off of free AWS resources

 <!-- more -->